iliyankg/colab-shield/README.md

 # ColabShield
-> A client and backend to help people to collaborate on hard to merge files in Git.
+> A backend to help people to collaborate on hard to merge files in Git.

 ## Motivation
 **Experiment, explore and learn.**